do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2019-10-07-how-do-google-algorithms-work.md

 <p class="txt-center">
 <img loading="lazy" src="/images/posts/doorway-en.jpg" alt="Classical doorways are still alive" title="Snippet of a doorway"></p>
 <p><b class="question"></b> Why do the tricksters bother with URL replace&#173;ment?
 Can't they have on the target site two versions of the page: the 1st one could show to bots some potentially well-ranking text; the 2nd &ndash; meet organic visitors, say, at the casino table&nbsp;<b class="question"></b></p>
 <p>Yes, they can.
 That method is called <em>cloaking</em>: it violates white-hat guidelines and entails <strong>manual actions from Google</strong>.
 The risk of getting caught and being excluded from the index is huge.
-No doubt, the content substitution will become known, at least due to the opportunity <a href="https://www.google.com/webmasters/tools/spamreportform" rel="nofollow">to complain to Google</a>.</p>
+No doubt, the content substitution will become known, at least due to the opportunity <a href="https://www.google.com/webmasters/tools/spamreportform">to complain to Google</a>.</p>
 <div itemscope itemprop="mainEntity" itemtype="https://schema.org/Question">
 <blockquote class="txt-left">Update: <span itemprop="name">What to expect from the new algorithm BERT?</span></blockquote>
 <p itemscope itemprop="acceptedAnswer" itemtype="https://schema.org/Answer"><span itemprop="text">With the implementation of the <strong>BERT algorithm on Oct 21st, 2019</strong>, Google has begun to better understand phrases.
 This major update relies on the technique of bidirectional language process&#173;ing that helps Google to <span class="under"> dive deep into the context </span>of a query and <span class="under">the intent behind it.</span></span> When BERT is fully operational in all languages, we won't need to arrange word order, as we do when searching <i>(thing) (feature) buy (conditions)</i>.
 On the side, we can be more confident that the engine will correctly understand the meaning of prepositions and other supplementary parts of speech.
 UPD: As of <strong>December 9th, 2019</strong>, BERT already speaks as many as 70 languages!</p>